neutrinojs/neutrino/packages/neutrino-preset-react-components/README.md

 ## Hot Module Replacement

-While `neutrino-preset-react-components` supports Hot Module Replacement for your app, it does require some changes to the Previewer app in order to operate.
-The Previewer app should define split points for which to accept modules (Components) to reload using `module.hot`.
+While `neutrino-preset-react-components` supports Hot Module Replacement for your app, it does require some changes to the preview app in order to operate.
+The preview app should define split points for which to accept modules (Components) to reload using `module.hot`.
 See the [React preset docs](https://neutrino.js.org/presets/neutrino-preset-react/#hot-module-replacement) for guidance.

 ## Customizing

 To override the build configuration, start with the documentation on [customization](https://neutrino.js.org/customization).
-`neutrino-preset-react-components` only uses 1 additional plugins above the ones in use by the React and Web presets.
+`neutrino-preset-react-components` uses a few rules and plugins in addition to the ones in use by the React and Web presets.
 See the [Web documentation customization](https://neutrino.js.org/presets/neutrino-preset-web#customizing) for preset-specific configuration to override.

 By default this preset creates an individual entry point for every top-level component found in `src/components`.

+### Rules

+The following is a list of rules and their identifiers which can be overridden, in addition to the ones from the Web preset:

+- `worker`: Automatically imports files with the extension `.worker.js` as Web Workers.
+- `style`: Allows importing CSS stylesheets from modules.
+Contains two loaders named `style` and `css`.
+Allows using CSS modules from project CSS files.
+- `plain-style`: Allows importing CSS stylesheets from modules.
+Contains two loaders named `style` and `css`.
+Used for importing CSS files from node_modules; has CSS modules disabled.

 ### Plugins